CenturyLinkCloud/PublicKB/Servers/configuring-failover-clustering-for-a-sql-alwayson-availability-group.md

 8. The validation tests should pass with warnings.
 Some warnings are expected (such as a single NIC being a point of failure), but the report should be viewed to make certain there are no major errors.

 9. Enter a name and IP address for the cluster.
 Email the NOC and ask them to reserve an IP address for the cluster.
+Also, please let us know which SQL server (you can pick one) you would like it reserved for.
 Click "Next"

     ![Cluster Name](../images/configuring-failover-clustering-for-a-sql-alwayson-availability-group-03.PNG)